f4exb/dsdcc/Readme.md

 <h1>Supported formats</h1>

-These are only a subset of the ones covered by the original DSD project.
-Migration from original DSD is not easy and will be done little by little and also depends on the test material available.
+These are a subset of the ones covered by the original DSD project plus other formats.
+A large part of the code was rewritten more noticeably the symbol timing and the DMR processing improving a lot from the original DSD.
 For now we have:

-  - DMR/MOTOTRBO: European two slot TDMA standard.
+  - DMR/MOTOTRBO: ETSI two slot TDMA standard.
 MOTOTRBO is a popular implementation of this standard.
   - D-Star: developed and promoted by Icom for Amateur Radio customers.

-Next we might want to add YSF (Yaesu Sound Fusion a.k.a.
-C4FM) as a newly supported format to cover all AMBE codec based commercial formats used at present by Amateur Radio.
-YSF is not supported by the original DSD but there is a GNUradio [gr-ysf](http://hb9uf.github.io/gr-ysf/) module available.
+  - dPMR: ETSI narrowband FDMA standard.
+This is somehow similar to NXDN 2400 Baud rate mode.
+  - Yaesu System Fusion (abbreviated YSF): developed and promoted by Yaesu for Amateur Radio customers partly inspired by [gr-ysf](http://hb9uf.github.io/gr-ysf/).
+Voice full rate with SerialDV is not supported.

+Next we may like to add NXDN exploiting similarities with the already implemented dPMR.

 <h1>Source code</h1>